 “I’m gonna leave today again.
 I’ll stay in touch.
 Ya gots ta get Mike to clear me ‘fore I’s comin’ back.”

-We went to an instant photo kiosk to have his film developed.
-They were dynamite, from the jam at Michael’s, my farewell, our ride up I-95, and the fight at the hospital.
-He took some posed pix at the motel pool.
-The clerk kept giving me the evil eye.
-My feet started tingling again.
-They were saying to hit the road.
+We go to an instant photo kiosk to have the film developed.
+The photos are dynamite, from the jam at Michael’s, my farewell, our ride up I-95, and the fight at the hospital.
+He takes some posed pix at the motel pool.
+The clerk keeps giving me the evil eye.
+My feet start tingling again.
+They’re saying to hit the road.

 “I cain’t ask where you’ll go next and don’t tell me.
 I know you’ll land on yer feet.”

 “Ya ain’t heard the last o’ me yet, Jim Bob.”

-He reached into his wallet and handed me all the cash he had.
-I looked into his eyes, pocketed the cash, and it was time to go.
-The clerk had seen the transaction and was reaching for the phone.
-I couldn’t help myself from giving Jimmy a total lip-lock kiss – no tongue, though.
+He reaches into his wallet and hands me all the cash he has.
+I look into his eyes, pocket the cash, and it’s time to go.
+The clerk has seen the transaction and is reaching for the phone.
+I can’t help myself from giving Jimmy a total lip-lock kiss – no tongue, though.

-“Ya don’ts havta put that in the story.”
+“Ya don’t havta put that in the story.”

 “Only if’n I sell it to the Rolling Stone.”

-I was out onto the street, putting out my thumb after turning left on A-1-A. I was a Parrothead, whistling ‘Wasted Away Again in Margaritaville.’
+I ‘m out onto the street, putting out my thumb after turning left, heading north on A-1-A. I’m a Parrothead, whistling ‘Wasted Away Again in Margaritaville.’